Herzog & de Meuron – Feltrinelli Porta Volta building complex, Milan

 As Herzog & de Meuron say: “The new buildings are inspired by the simplicity and generous scale of historic Milanese architecture as Ospedale Maggiore, Rotonda della Besana, Lazaretto, and Castello Sforzesco.
 They are also inspired by the long, linear Cascina buildings of traditional rural architecture in Lombardy, which already were an important reference in Aldo Rossi’s work, for instance, his residential building in Gallaratese.

-Overall, the project by Herzog & de Meuron is quite interesting.
-Yet, it would have been much better with its original layout.
-Indeed, the first design proposed by Herzog & de Meuron in 2012 envisaged a third, shorter, building on the south side of Viale Pasubio, thus making the visual relationship between the new complex and the 19th century Porta Volta toll gates nearby much more clear and powerful.
+The first design proposed by Herzog & de Meuron in 2012 envisaged a third, shorter, building on the south side of Viale Pasubio, thus making the visual relationship between the new complex and the 19th-century Porta Volta toll gates nearby much more clear and powerful.

-The concrete and glass southern facade of the Feltrinelli Porta Volta complex seen from Via Varese.
+The concrete and glass southern facade of the Feltrinelli Porta Volta complex, view from Via Varese.
 Photo © Riccardo Bianchini / Inexhibit

 Feltrinelli Porta Volta, east facade, and facade detail.
 Photos © Riccardo Bianchini / Inexhibit